grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 excerpt: 'Checks are like asserts but differ in that they do not halt the execution, instead, they just store the result of the check, pass or fail, and let the script execution continue.'
 ---

-## What is a check?

-[Checks](/javascript-api/k6/check-val-sets-tags/) are like assertions, but differ in that they don't halt the execution.
-Instead, they store the result of the check, pass or fail, and let the script execution continue.
-Take a look at [thresholds](/using-k6/thresholds) for a way to halt the execution of a test based on checks.
+[*Checks*](/javascript-api/k6/check-val-sets-tags/) are like assertions, but they don't halt execution.
+Instead, they store the result of the check, pass or fail, and let the script continue.
+For a way to halt the execution of a test based on checks, take a look at [thresholds](/using-k6/thresholds).

+The following sections show some ways how you can use checks.

-### Check for HTTP response code returned
+## Check for HTTP response code returned

-Checks are great for codifying assertions relating to HTTP requests/responses, such as making sure the response code is an HTTP 2xx:
+Checks are great for codifying assertions relating to HTTP requests and responses.
+For example, this snippet makes sure the HTTP response code is a 2xx:

 <CodeGroup lineNumbers={[true]}>